eaceto/BugReporter/README.md

 - [x] Create a report with information about the device and the application
 - [x] Send report using email as channel
 - [x] Send report using UIActivityViewController as channel
+- [x] User can select how to send reports
+- [x] User can dismiss sending a report
 - [x] Load configuration from a property file (plist)
 - [x] Notify reporting life cycle
 - [ ] Detect shake gesture and fire a report